 Aptitude Tests are used to measure a candidate’s abilities that are mostly involved in thinking processes like logical reasoning, critical thinking, numerical ability or problem-solving.
 They indicate a person’s IQ or intelligence level.
 Cognitive intelligence is the most powerful factor that determines if an applicant possesses the aptitude to perform well at work.
 It determines how much an employee is capable of up-skilling, cross-skilling and taking up leadership roles.

-In this particular virtual activity, candidates enact an made-up scenario that depicts a real life situation that can occur at the job front.
+In this particular virtual activity, candidates enact a made-up scenario that depicts a real-life situation that can occur at the job front.
 This prepares them from any untoward or ambiguous situation which they may have to face as a leader.
 Their response to the situation determines how will they fair as a leader and subsequently impact the business and employees.
-Assessment centre role play exercise is a great way to prepare for high pressure situations and practice quick thinking.
+Assessment centre role-play exercise is a great way to prepare for high-pressure situations and practice quick thinking.